-Scope note: This property identifies the starting E53 Place of an E9 Move.
+Scope note: This property identifies a starting E53 Place of an E9 Move.

 A move will be linked to an origin, such as the move of an artefact from storage to display.
-A move may be linked to many origins.
+A move may be linked to many starting instances of E53 Place by multiple instances of this property.
 In this case the move describes the picking up of a set of objects.
-The area of the move includes the origin, route and destination.
+The area of the move includes the origin(s), route and destination(s).